Edwina Mountbatten, Countess Mountbatten of Burma: Vicereine of India

 From 28 October 1947 onwards, Edwina Mountbatten was styled as the Countess Mountbatten of Burma, after her husband was elevated to an earldom.
 Following the violent disruption that accompanied the partition of India, Lady Mountbatten's priority was to mobilise the enormous relief efforts required, work for which she was widely praised.
+She also organised cholera vaccinations and sanitation facilities for the Indians.

 After her viceroyalty in India, her public service included service for the St John Ambulance Brigade.
 She was a governor of The Peckham Experiment in 1949.